glevinson/fundingAndMonitoringInfrastructure/README.md

 - 'Water System: Adwumakase Kese, Ghana' Project Fundraise: "0x832d15990cE4C5EA34424A1CA22b325daA635Dbb"
 - testUDT: "0xdcE77e597F228D7352eFD4aaF4185118BaE210cE"

-### Creating Projects
+### Creating On-chain Infrastructure Project Fundraises
 You can create a project by calling the 'createProject' function in the ProjectMarketplace smart contract.
-The function takes as parameters:

-- Target raise amount (uint256)
-- Project name (string)
-- Project Symbol (string)
-- Project NFT URI (string)
-- Project data access threshold (uint256)
-- Address of ERC-20 based coin that funds are raised in (address)

-When you create a project, a Fundraise smart contract will automatically be deployed.
+You must specify the details of the project in the function’s parameters, such as the name of the project, the amount it is aiming to raise, the cryptocurrency that funds are raised in (must be ERC-20 based) and the ‘data access threshold’ (minimum amount of investment required to view a project’s data).
+When ‘createProject’ is called, a Fundraising smart contract is deployed and a NFT minted which is owned by the fundraising contract.
+The NFT represents the project and its ownership.

-### Investing in Projects
+### Investing in Project Fundraises
 To invest in a project's Fundraising smart contract you must first go to the smart contract of the ERC-20 that funds are being raised in and approve the Fundraising contract's address.
 You can then interact with the Fundraising contract's investment functions.
+In return for investment, users receive the Fundraising contract’s ERC-20 tokens in a 1:1 ratio in the net value of their contribution.
+This means a Fundraising smart contract's supply limit equals the amount that the project is aiming to raise.

+As the Fundraising smart contract owns the project NFT, the token that the contract mints represent a share of the project NFT’s ownership and, thus, the project itself.
+Tokens minted by a Fundraising contract can therefore be referred to as re-fungible tokens (RFTs) as they enable the ownership of a successfully fund raised ProjectNFT to be divisible.
+Each RFT can be thought of as $\frac{1}{target amount}$ proportional ownership of the project NFT and, therefore, the project itself.

 # Web Application
+The web app contains a access control module in its backend which grants the user access to projects

 ## Installation